rjakubco/FaFram8/docs/Readme.md

 	-Dfuse.zip=http://www.example.com/file.zip - downloads the file to the machine and then unzips it

+### Fafram8 JUnit Test runner

+You can annotate your JUnit test class with `@RunWith(FaframTestRunner.class)` to be able to use the `@Jira("xxx")` annotation for your test.
+This annotation will check the jira status and can be used to skip the test if the issue is not fixed.
+The test will be run if the jira is in
+"Resolved" or "Closed" state, otherwise the test will be skipped.

 ## Checkstyle

 We are using checkstyle!
 If you want to control your code, use the **checkstyle** system property.